ismailelbouknify/DEWS/README.md

 ## Overview

-The DEWS (Dropout Early Warning System) application is designed to predict student dropouts, provide interactive dashboards, and offer an AI assistant to aid in educational analysis.
-This repository contains the backend code necessary for the application, including machine learning models and server-side logic for the AI assistant.
+The DEWS (Dropout Early Warning System) application is developed by analyzing academic and demographic data to predict student dropouts after one or two years.
+It also provides advanced interactive dashboards for comprehensive data visualization, including school-specific insights.
+This repository contains the backend infrastructure, including machine learning models, ensuring efficient functionality and high performance.

 ## Table of Contents